By ARTHUR MAX, Associated Press Writer

 1 hour, 7 minutes ago

-BRUSSELS, Belgium – The world faces increased hunger and water shortages in the poorest countries, massive floods and avalanches in Asia, and species extinction unless nations adapt to climate change and halt its progress, according to a report approved Friday by an international conference on global warming.
+BRUSSELS, Belgium – The world faces increased hunger and water shortages in the poorest countries.
+Also massive floods and avalanches in Asia.
+Finally and species extinction.
+For that’s unless nations adapt to climate change and halt its progress.
+All according to a report approved Friday by an international conference on global warming.

 “It has been a complex exercise,” said Rajendra Pachauri, chairman of the Intergovernmental Panel on Climate Change.

-Several scientists objected to the editing of the final draft by government negotiators but, in the end, agreed to compromises.
+Several scientists objected to the editing of the final draft by government negotiators.
+However and in the end, they agreed to compromises.
 However, some scientists vowed never to take part in the process again.

-Five days of negotiations reached a climax when the delegates removed parts of a key chart highlighting devastating effects of climate change that kick in with every rise of 1.8 degrees, and in a tussle over the level of scientific reliability attached to key statements.
+Five days of negotiations reached a climax when the delegates removed parts of a key chart highlighting devastating effects.
+All of climate change that kick in with every rise of 1.8 degrees.
+Also a tussle over the level of scientific reliability attached to key statements.